GEOS-DEV/GEOS/src/coreComponents/physicsPackages/SolutionStrategy.rst

 Solution Strategy
 #####################################

-All  physics solvers share a common solution strategy for nonlinear time-dependent problems.
+All  physics packages share a common solution strategy for nonlinear time-dependent problems.
 Here, we briefly describe the nonlinear solver and the timestepping strategy employed.